FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Implementation specifics

+In this section, we discuss the various specifics of \texttt{FAStEN} implementation.
+Appendix Algorithm \ref{alg:implementation_detail} provides the corresponding pseudocode.

-\textbf{Path search.} We implement an efficient path search to evaluate different values of the penalty parameter $\lambda_1$.
+\paragraph{Path-search.} We implement an efficient path search to evaluate different values of the penalty parameter $\lambda_1$.
 We compute solutions for a decreasing sequence of $\lambda_1$ values, starting from $\lambda_{max} = \max_j\lVert (X^TY)_{[j]}/\omega_j\rVert$, which selects $0$ active features.
 We use the solution obtained at the previous value of $\lambda_1$ to initialize the solver for the next step in the path (\textit{warm start}).
 At this stage, the $w_j$'s in \eqref{eq:matrix_minimization_problem} are all set to $1$, so that features are all weighted in the same fashion.
 We also allow the user to specify a maximum number of selected features; when this number is reached the path search is stopped, further reducing computation.

-To guide the choice of $\lambda_1$ along the path, and potentially also that of $\lambda_2$, we consider two quantitative criteria; namely, the \textit{generalized cross-validation} (\textit{gcv}) and \textit{k-fold cross-validation} (\textit{cv}) mean squared errors.
-The former is obtained through the formula \citep{jansen2015generalized} $gcv = \text{rss}(\hat{B})/(n - k\nu)^2$, where $\text{rss}(\hat{B})$ is the residual sum of squares, and $\nu = \text{tr} \big( X_\mathcal{J} \big( X_\mathcal{J}^T X_\mathcal{J} + \la_2 I_{rk} \big) ^{-1} X_\mathcal{J}^T \big)$ are the degrees of freedom computed as in \cite{tibshirani2012degrees}.
+To guide the choice of $\lambda_1$ along the path, we consider two quantitative criteria; namely, the \textit{generalized cross-validation} (\textit{gcv}) and \textit{k-fold cross-validation} (\textit{cv}) mean squared errors.
+The former is obtained through the formula \citep{jansen2015generalized} $gcv = \text{rss}(\check{B})/(n - K\nu)^2$, where $\text{rss}(\check{B})$ is the residual sum of squares, and $\nu = \text{tr} \big( X_\mathcal{J} \big( X_\mathcal{J}^T X_\mathcal{J} + \la_2 I_{rK} \big) ^{-1} X_\mathcal{J}^T \big)$ are the degrees of freedom computed as in \cite{tibshirani2012degrees}.
 This can be obtained from the original solution and is of course much less computationally expensive than the \textit{cv}, which requires that \texttt{FAStEN} be run multiple times (one per fold) for each value of $\lambda_1$.
 Before evaluating both criteria, we de-bias \texttt{FAStEN} estimates fitting a standard least squares on the selected features only.
-We indicated these estimates as $\hat B^R$.
+We indicate these estimates as $\check B^R$.
 This approach is known in the literature as \emph{relaxation} \citep{meinshausen2007relaxed, belloni2014debiasedols, zhao2021defense}.

+Note that the path search explores different values of $\lambda_1$ with $\lambda_2$ held constant.
+Multiple $\lambda_1$ path searches can be implemented, each corresponding to a different value of $\lambda_2$.
+In terms of selection, it is not necessary to explore a fine grid of $\lambda_2$ values, as its penalty does not induce sparsity and does not significantly impact the number of selected features.